lipeng-zhuang521/flat-n-fold/README.md

 We provided 1212 human and 887 robot demonstrations of flattening and folding 44 garments across 8 categories.
 Also, we establish two new benchmarks for grasping point prediction and subtask decomposition.

 ## Harware:
-Intrinsic parameters and external paramerter (origin is headset) of three cameras, STL files of the grippers are provided in hardware folder.
+Intrinsic parameters and external paramerters (origin is headset) of three cameras, STL files of the grippers are provided in hardware folder.

 ## Dataset:
 * Dataset can be download at: https://gla-my.sharepoint.com/:f:/g/personal/2658047z_student_gla_ac_uk/Ekgx_o8q6ZZBtxusMwrP8zoBt2FkZL9vwq3hqe5c1CyHSQ.
 Some samples of data and data description are also provided.